curityio/chatgpt-example-app/README.md

 # Example ChatGPT App (Todo app)

+> DISCLAIMER: this project is not production-ready and is provided for example purposes only.

 ChatGPT apps are not yet available in the EU.
 For that reason, this project simulates a ChagGPT App using only local servers.